haddocking/haddock-runner/README.md

 The `haddock24.sh` script is a wrapper around the HADDOCK2.4 executable.
-It is used to run HADDOCK in a given folder, and it is called by `benchmark-tools` for each scenario.
+It is used to run HADDOCK in a given folder, and it is called by `haddock-runner` for each scenario.
 The script is provided in the `examples` folder (`haddock24.sh`) and also below.

 **Important: Keep in mind that HADDOCK2.4 runs on Python2.7,